Dog Eat Dog

 Dog Eat Dog: Pioneers of Rapcore and Hardcore Fusion

-Dog Eat Dog is an American rapcore and hardcore band that emerged from the vibrant New Jersey music scene in the early 1990s.
-The group achieved significant international success, particularly in Europe, with their 1994 debut album 'All Boro Kings' selling over 250,000 copies and spawning a hit single that charted across multiple continents.
+Dog Eat Dog is an American rapcore band that emerged from the vibrant New Jersey hardcore scene of the early 1990s.
+The group achieved international recognition with their 1994 debut album, which spawned a global hit single and solidified their place in the alternative music landscape of the decade.

 Early career